 Nowadays you can even get Pokemon taiyaki!!!
 Famous Japanese taiyaki store Kurikoan sells Magikarp shaped taiyaki at their Akihabara location in Tokyo!!

-And that's everything you need to know about taiyaki!
-If you want to learn more about Japanese snacks or Japanese candy, you can read our blog post on traditonal Japanese sweets called wagashi or about 10 different types of mochi!
+And that’s everything you need to know about taiyaki!
+If you want to learn more about Japanese snacks or Japanese candy, you can read about traditional Japanese sweets called wagashi or about 10 different types of mochi!

 What do you think about taiyaki?
 Have you tried it?
 What’s your favourite filling?
 Let us know in the comments!